Did you ever watch in dismay as a good team began to make a series of bad decisions?

 If you’ve ever been a member of one of these teams, you know how devastating it is for all involved.
 If you wondered what happened, you might find some clues here.

-More importantly, if you are currently a member . . . → Read More: Why Good Teams Make Bad Decisions
+More importantly, if you are currently a member of . . . → Read More: Why Good Teams Make Bad Decisions

 You might think you’re a team player, especially if you’re the kind of person who gets things done and is committed to helping your team meet its objectives.
 But if you don’t also pay attention to how your team works together, you may actually be a ninja – acting solo in service of your team.